With Mrs Forrest & Mrs Naylor Mrs Hackett

 Keeping fit and active

 Ball skills - Can you throw and catch the ball together?
 Can you beat your personal best.
 Use different sized balls to make it easier or harder.
+You can use socks rolled up if you like.

 Maths Focus - NUMBER

-Games to play.
+Games to play together.